SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

-The consortium blockchain is a hybrid architecture comprising of features from both public and private blockchains.
-A consortium blockchain is also a permissioned blockchain, in which participation is limited to a consortium of members to participate; each node might refer to a single organization or institution in the consortium.
-The number of nodes in a consortium blockchain is determined by the size of the pre-selected participants in the blockchain.
-For example, suppose a financial blockchain is designed for a consortium of thirty financial institutions.
-In that case, the maximum number of nodes in this consortium blockchain is thirty, and the number of nodes required to reach the consensus depends on which consensus algorithm the consortium blockchain uses.
-The consortium chain accesses the network through the gateways of member institutions.
-The consortium chain platform generally provides members' information authentication, data read and write permission authorization, network transaction monitoring, member management, and other functions.
+\textbf{Consortium Blockchain}: A hybrid architecture comprising features from public and private blockchains in which participation is limited to a consortium of participating members \cite{Consortium}.
+Each node may refer to a single organization or institution in the consortium.
+The number of nodes is determined by the size of the pre-selected participants in the blockchain.
+For example, a financial blockchain is designed for a consortium of 30 financial institutions and allows 30 nodes in this consortium blockchain.
+The number of nodes required to reach a consensus depends on which algorithm the consortium blockchain uses.
+The consortium chain accesses the network through the gateways of member institutions and generally provides members’ information authentication, data read and write permission authorization, network transaction monitoring, member management, and other functions.
 Each member can have permissions assigned by the consortium to access the ledger and validate the generation of blocks.
-The well-known Hyperledger project is an example of a consortium blockchain.
+The Hyperledger project is an example of consortium blockchain architecture.
 Since there are relatively few nodes participating in the consensus process, the consortium blockchain generally does not use the PoW mining mechanism as the consensus algorithm.
-Consortium chains' requirements for transaction confirmation time and transaction throughput are very different from those of public chains.
+Consortium blockchain requirements for transaction confirmation time and transaction throughput are, thus, different from those of public blockchains.